Hurricane Otis ravages Acapulco, Mexico

 On 15 October 2023, the United States National Hurricane Centre (NHC) reported that the storm had amplified and was developing a broad low-pressure area a few hundred miles south of the Gulf of Tehuantepec.
 Initially, weather forecasters believed that this storm activity was just another tropical cyclone common at this time of the year.

 However, convection grew as upper-level wind shear moved the storm to the west.
 By October 22, the NHC classified the storm system as Tropical Depression Eighteen-E. By now, the storm was located 530 miles south-south-east of Acapulco, Mexico.
-Within six hours, the system intensified into a tropical storm and was given the name Otis.
+Six hours later, the system intensified into a tropical storm, and meteorologists named it Otis

-The ocean surface temperatures were 86–88 °F (30–31 °C) which was slightly above average for this time of year.
+When the storm hit, the ocean surface temperatures were 86–88 °F (30–31 °C).
+This was slightly above average for this time of year.
 The storm system then shifted from north to north-west - but with winds of only 4–5 mph (6–8 km/h).
 On the afternoon of 23 October, a convective band developed with thunderstorms.

 By October 23-24, microwave satellite imagery showed a low-level ring structure and the storm’s forward motion increased.
-This began an intensification phase which continued until the storm struck Acapulco just after midnight on 25 October.
+This began an intensification phase, which continued until the storm struck Acapulco just after midnight on 25 October.
 At this time, the NHC upgraded Otis to a Category 1 hurricane on the Saffir-Simpson scale.
-However, the Air Force Reserve Unit Hurricane Hunter mission found a much more intense system than that shown in the satellite imagery.
-Based upon this new data, the NHC then raised their predictions for Hurricane Otis to a Category 3 hurricane (with maximum sustained winds of 125 mph (205 km/h)).
+However, the Air Force Reserve Unit's Hurricane Hunter mission identified a more intense system than that shown in satellite imagery.
+Based upon this new data, the NHC then raised its predictions for Hurricane Otis to a Category 3 hurricane (with maximum sustained winds of 125 mph (205 km/h)).

 Rapid intensification of Hurricane Otis

-In the final 24 hours before the storm made landfall, its intensification was one of the fastest observed in the satellite-era.
-The rapid intensification was one factor that caused many commentators later to validly speculate on theories around whether this storm was naturally occurring or was a result of weather manipulation.
+In the final 24 hours before landfall, Hurricane Otis intensified at one of the fastest rates ever recorded in the satellite era.
+The storm’s rapid intensification led many commentators to speculate whether it was natural or the result of weather manipulation.

-During this time, Hurricane Otis’ maximum sustained winds increased by 110 to 115 mph (175 to 185 km/h), ranking it as the second-fastest-intensifying hurricane in recent history according to the National Hurricane Center.
-It was only surpassed by Hurricane Patricia which hit the Eastern Pacific in 2015.
-This increase in wind speed was typically considered too short for such a drastic escalation.
+During this time, Hurricane Otis’ maximum sustained winds increased by 110 to 115 mph (175 to 185 km/h).
+This ranked it as the second-fastest-intensifying hurricane in recent history according to the National Hurricane Center.
+Only Hurricane Patricia, which struck the Eastern Pacific in 2015, surpassed Otis in strength.
+Meteorologists typically considered the brief window of wind speed increase too short to trigger such a drastic escalation.

 The US NHC described Hurricane Otis as a "nightmare scenario".
 The storm struck near Acapulco, Mexico, at 1:25 a.m.
 CDT on Wednesday, October 25.
 This Category 5 hurricane brought 165 mph winds and a central pressure of 923 mb.
 Otis underwent an unexpected and rapid intensification, escalating from a tropical storm with 65 mph winds to a Category 5 hurricane with 165 mph winds—a staggering 105 mph increase—within just 24 hours before landfall.
 Such rapid intensification is particularly dangerous as it leaves little time for people to prepare for the impending storm.